 DISCLOSURE: This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 If you like reading legal jargon my disclosure policy is here.

 It’s inevitable as a parent that at some point you are going to ask yourself how you can motivate your child to do their chores.
-More than that you want them to maybe not enjoy them but understand that chores are a necessary part of life.

 Check out my post Reading to your Toddler for tips on how to read and the best books to read to your toddler.

-There were a few things that helped and there are a few more things that we are talking about doing in the future as Lucas grows older.
+There were a few things that helped and there are a few more things that we are talking about doing in the future as L grows older.
 Part of success in teaching a child how to do their chores is making sure there is unity in teaching.

 Before you start any of these and if necessary, talk to your significant other about what they would like to do.
 Additionally, you will want to make sure that any babysitters or people who are involved in your child’s life is up to date on your plans.
 Unity in how to teach your child to do chores makes this a lot easier.